sauravyash/fury-of-dracula/README.md

 - Checking Athens rail connections (none)

 ### Custom
-- [ ] Check the game score decreases by 1 each time Dracula finishes his turn.
+- [x] Check the game score decreases by 1 each time Dracula finishes his turn.
+- [ ] Check that the hunters loses 2 life points if they encounter a trap.
+- [ ] Check that the hunters loses 4 life points if they encounter Dracula.
 - [ ] Check the game score decreases by 6 each time a hunter loses all their life points and is teleported to the Hospital of St Joseph and St Mary.
 - [ ] Check the game score decreases by 13 each time a vampire matures.
 - [ ] Check that immature vampires can be killed within 6 moves of being spawned